greeeg/redefined.cloud/content/terms/service-registry-service-discovery/index.en.md

 ---
-title: 'What is Service Registry and Service Discovery?'
+title: 'What is Service registry and Service discovery?'
 description: 'Service registry is a way to list available services, their instances and locations, like a phone number you would use to locate a pizza truck in a city.'
 name: 'Service registry/discovery'
 summary: ''